mavispcchen/Todo-List/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built by React / Redux for practice purpose.
 ## Available Scripts

 In the project directory, you can run: